The Pre-Poo is an important part of wash day….

 Dabur Enriched Hair Oils

-Vatika oils distributed by Indian company Dabur, are enriched with ayurvedic ingredients such as: henna, neem, amla, brahmi, rosemary and lemon.
+Vatika oils distributed by Indian company Dabur, are enriched with herbal ingredients such as: henna, neem, amla, brahmi, rosemary and lemon.
 Dabur Vatika oils are available with Almond, Olive, Cactus or Coconut oils.

 The ingredients in Vatika oils can be very enriching for the hair.
 Henna strengthens and adds “weight” to fine hair.
 Neem and Amla help prevent hair loss.
 Brahmi helps boost hair growth.
 Almond oil softens the hair and helps to keep it moisturized.
 Cactus oil provides the hair with volume and fullness (just what fine hair needs!)
 Lemon regulates the flow of sebum in the scalp to help keep it dandruff free.